 This website includes problems for all strands and for Levels 1 to 6.

 Problem solving was part of the Mathematical Processes Strand of the New Zealand Mathematics Curriculum (1992).
 While problem solving is not a category within the New Zealand Curriculum (2007), the key competency of Thinking includes problem solving.

 We believe that by solving problems students get a much better feel for what mathematics is all about, what it can do and how it does it.

-method + answer = solution.
+solution = method + answer

-We believe that there are four steps that you need to go through in solving most mathematical problems.
+There are four steps that you need to go through in solving most mathematical problems.
 These are:

 - understand and explore the problem